-- 8. Grass berms must: - a) be reinstated level with clean and weed free topsoil to a minimum depth of 50mm; and - b) use approved seed and rake lightly to mix seed into top 20mm.
+- 7. Grass berms must: - a) be reinstated level with clean and weed free topsoil to a minimum depth of 50mm; and - b) use approved seed and rake lightly to mix seed into top 20mm to achieve an initial and full grass strike in line with a typical grass reinstatement practice.